NamJongtae/github-traffic-viewer/README.md

 2. Select the repository you want to delete and click the Delete Stored Traffic Data button.
 3. A confirmation message will appear once the data has been successfully deleted.

-### Upload and Store Traffic Data
+### Store Traffic Data

-1. Click on the **Upload Traffic Data** menu.
+1. Click on the **Save Traffic Data** menu.
-2. Select the repository name and the file to upload (.xlsx, .xls, .json, .txt).
+2. Select the repository name and the file(.xlsx, .xls, .json, .txt).
 3. Once the upload is complete, a confirmation message will appear.

-**Structure of Upload Files**
+**Saved File Data Structure**

-The structure of the upload file must match the structure of the downloaded traffic data.
+The structure of the file to be saved must match the downloaded traffic data structure.
 <br/>
 (For `.json` and `.txt` files, whitespace and indentation do not need to match.)